 - Potatoes, onions, carrots and other long-lasting vegetables

-- Lean protein (tuna, chicken, ground beef or turkey)
+- Lean protein (tuna, chicken, ground beef or turkey, pork chops)

-If you keep those items in your fridge, pantry, and freezer, there are actually TONS of different ‘eat from the pantry recipes’ you can make.
+If you keep those basic ingredients in your fridge, pantry, and freezer, there are actually TONS of different easy pantry recipes you can make.

-Pro-tip: If you don’t have the exact ingredients for any of these recipes, that’s okay!
+Pro-tip: If you don’t have the exact ingredients for any of these easy dinners, that’s okay!
 Just get a little creative, and substitute with what you do have.

 👉 Want 10 easy and cheap meals that everyone should have in their arsenal?
 Sign up below and I’ll send ’em right over!